The stage of a cancer tells you how big it is and whether it has spread. It helps your doctor plan the best treatment for you.

 Some people have chemotherapy, sometimes with radiotherapy, before surgery to shrink the tumour and make it easier to remove.
 Your surgeon removes the lymph nodes in your groin (inguinal nodes) on both sides.
 Afterwards, you might also have radiotherapy to that area, unless you had it before surgery.

 Cancer beyond nearby lymph nodes or in pelvic lymph nodes

 You usually have surgery if the cancer has spread into the nearby lymph nodes and surrounding tissues or to lymph nodes in the pelvis.
 The surgeon removes the whole penis and the lymph nodes in the groin on both sides.
 They remove the lymph nodes inside the pelvis if they are enlarged or feel hard.

 You might have radiotherapy to the lymph node areas to try to kill any cancer cells that might be left behind.
-Some men also have chemotherapy.
+Some people also have chemotherapy.

 Cancer in distant organs or tissues

-For cancers that have spread to distant organs and tissues surgery or radiotherapy can't get rid of the cancer completely.
+Surgery or radiotherapy can't completely get rid of a cancer that has spread to distant organs and tissues.
 Treatment aims to keep the cancer under control and prevent or relieve symptoms.
 You might have surgery to remove as much of the cancer in the penis as possible.
 Or you might have radiotherapy to shrink the cancer.